asen/smg/docs/howto/Nodes.md

 These would include stats like sysload, cpu usage of the various types (stacked on top with a sum equal to 100 x number of cores), interrupts/context switches, memory usage, block device i/o, network i/o, network established/new connections and disk usage.

 By default these will add a top-level ICMP "ping" command which acts like a host up/down check (can be overriden via a "add_ping: false" context variable).
 Then the actual stats fetching commands would be children of that ping command.
+Both will also define an index for the host which can be used as a parent for service indexes.

 The setup details are slightly different depending on the monitoring agent used (node_exporter or SNMP).